 The NSS Procurement team diligently reviews all purchase orders exceeding £10k to ensure compliance with regulations and our Standing Financial Instructions (SFIs).
-Throughout the reporting period, the team meticulously checked and approved over 1,708 purchase orders, covering expenditure from across all NSS services.
+Throughout the reporting period, the team meticulously checked and approved over 1429 purchase orders, covering expenditure from across all NSS services.

 During this period, we remained committed to enhancing the quality of data included in purchase orders.
-As a result, we successfully increased the percentage of purchase orders containing a valid contract reference from 84% to 89% compared to the previous year.
-This notable improvement, surpassing our benchmark of 54% in 2020-21, significantly contributes to our ability to track expenditure and identify any areas that may not align with our procurement strategy.
+As a result, we maintained the high percentage of purchase orders containing a valid contract reference achieving 82%, which is a slight decrease compared to 89% the previous year.
+However, this surpasses our benchmark of 54% in 2020-21, significantly contributing to our ability to track expenditure and identify any areas that may not align with our procurement strategy.

 To support the NSS Financial Sustainability Strategy, we placed strong emphasis on bolstering accountability and scrutiny of third-party spend.
-Throughout the reporting period, contracts worth £383k, which were previously awarded via our Sole Source Justification process, underwent open competition through tendering.
+Throughout the reporting period, contracts worth £992,529, which were previously awarded via our Sole Source Justification process, underwent open competition through tendering.
 This approach not only enhanced opportunities for suppliers, including SMEs, to collaborate with NSS but also elevated the level of governance and scrutiny surrounding these contract awards, ultimately ensuring best value for NSS.